polifonia-project/stories/Paul: Organ Advisor/Paul#1_OrganComparison.md

 ## Competency questions

-CQ1: Retrieve all organs at location X.
+CQ1: Which are all organs at location X?

-CQ2: Retrieve all organs in city X.
+CQ2: Which are all organs in city X?

-CQ3: Retrieve all organs near to geographic coordinates x, y.
+CQ3: Which are all organs near to geographic coordinates x, y?

-CQ4: Retrieve all organs that have stop X.
+CQ4: Which are all organs that have stop X?

-CQ5: Retrieve all organs with playing aid X.
+CQ5: Which are all organs with playing aid X?

-CQ6: Retrieve all organs with more than X stops.
+CQ6: Which are all organs with more than X stops?

-CQ7: Retrieve all organs with more than X keyboards.
+CQ7: Which are all organs with more than X keyboards?

-CQ8: Retrieve all organs with manual range starting lower than X.
+CQ8: Which are all organs with manual range starting lower than X?

-CQ9: Retrieve all organs with manual range ending higher than X.
+CQ9: Which are all organs with manual range ending higher than X?

-CQ10: Retrieve all organs with pedal range starting lower than X.
+CQ10: Which are all organs with pedal range starting lower than X?

-CQ11: Retrieve all organs with pedal range ending higher than X.
+CQ11: Which are all organs with pedal range ending higher than X?

-CQ12: Retrieve all organs with wind system type X.
+CQ12: Which are all organs with wind system type X?

-CQ13: Retrieve all organs with temperament X.
+CQ13: Which are all organs with temperament X?

-CQ14: Retrieve all organs with year of construction after X.
+CQ14: Which are all organs with year of construction after X?

-CQ15: Retrieve all organs with year of construction before X.
+CQ15: Which are all organs with year of construction before X?

-CQ16: Retrieve all organs built by organ builder X.
+CQ16: Which are all organs built by organ builder X?

-CQ17: Retrieve all organs which has been maintained or restored by builder X.
+CQ17: Which are all organs which has been maintained or restored by builder X?

-CQ18: Retrieve all organs that are linked to person X.
+CQ18: Which are all organs that are linked to person X?

-CQ19: Retrieve all organs with more than X bellows.
+CQ19: Which are all organs with more than X bellows?

-CQ20: Retrieve all organs with pitch heigher than X Hz.
+CQ20: Which are all organs with pitch heigher than X Hz?

-CQ21: Retrieve all organs with wind pressure higher than X mm.
+CQ21: Which are all organs with wind pressure higher than X mm?

-CQ22: Retrieve all organs with wind pressure lower than X mm.
+CQ22: Which are all organs with wind pressure lower than X mm?

-CQ23: Retrieve all organs with key action type X.
+CQ23: Which are all organs with key action type X?

-CQ24: Retrieve all organs with stop action type X.
+CQ24: Which are all organs with stop action type X?

-CQ25: Retrieve all organs with pitch lower than X Hz.
+CQ25: Which are all organs with pitch lower than X Hz?

-CQ26: Retrieve all organs with console location X.
+CQ26: Which are all organs with console location X?

-CQ27: Retrieve all organs based on search term X.
+CQ27: Which are all organs based on search term X?

 CQ28: Who was the builder of organ X?